 - 5.3.2 Floating Holidays.
 Regular employees will also receive two floating holidays during each calendar year.
-All floating holidays must be scheduled with the prior written approval of the employee's supervisor. - 5.4 Vacation Leave.
+All floating holidays must be scheduled in advance with written approval of the employee's supervisor. - 5.4 Vacation Leave.
 The purpose of Vacation Leave is to provide employees with opportunities for rest, relaxation, and personal pursuits.
 Regular employees shall accrue hours of Vacation Leave based upon continuous years of service to the Borough, beginning on the employee's first day serving in his or her position.
 Vacation Leave is paid at the employee's base rate at the time of leave.
-Vacation Leave does not accrue during periods of administrative leave, leave without pay, or after an employee's effective date of termination. - 5.4.1 Rate of Accrual.
-Regular employees shall accrue Vacation Leave according to the following schedule:
+Vacation Leave does not accrue during periods of administrative leave, leave without pay, or after an employee's effective date of termination.